Coacher/vim-virtualenv/README.md

 However, `:python3` command will be still tied to the Python 3 version that Vim was compiled against.

-**Note.**
-Since the v2.0.0 release there are no new features planned and there are no known issues.
-Nevertheless this plugin is still maintained so feel free to file a bug report or a feature request.

 Key features
 ============